Skip to main content

 Barnsley Young Writers

-In partnership with Hive South Yorkshire, Barnsley Young Writers has become the go-to space for young people passionate about creative writing.
-Meeting every two weeks, the group offers creative writing workshops for 14- to 19-year-olds, providing a safe and supportive environment for neurodivergent young people and those identifying as LGBTQIA+.
+Barnsley Young Writers has become the key local resource for young people passionate about creative writing.
+Meeting every two weeks, the group offers workshops for 14- to 19-year-olds; and also provides a safe and supportive environment for neurodivergent young people and those identifying as LGBTQIA+.

 I have social anxiety and originally I was worried about not fitting in.
 The people however are wonderful and have changed my mind.
 Barnsley Young Writers is one of my safe spaces and a place I feel I actually fit in.
 I was even able to perform on a stage – they helped me believe my stories were good.